Rory-Sullivan/metno-locationforecast/README.md

 [examples](https://github.com/Rory-Sullivan/metno-locationforecast/tree/master/examples)
 folder.

+To see what can be done with this library you could also checkout [Dry Rock](https://github.com/Rory-Sullivan/Dry-Rock).
+It is another project maintained by myself that uses the ```metno-locationforecast``` library.
+It was in fact the original inspiration for me to create this library.

 ## Notes on Licensing

 While the code in this package is covered by an MIT license and is free to use